Relational transgression: Refusals

-Refusals are where a transgressor claims no blame for the perceived transgression.
-This is a departure from apologies and excuses/justifications which involve varying degrees of blame acceptance.
+Refusals occur when a transgressor claims no blame for the perceived transgression.
+Refusals are different than apologies and excuses/justifications in that refusals do not include any blame acceptance.
 In the case of a refusal, the transgressor believes that they have not done anything wrong.
 Such a situation points out the complexity of relational transgressions.
 Perception of both partners must be taken into account when recognizing and addressing transgressions.
 For example, Bob and Sally have just started to date, but have not addressed whether they are mutually exclusive.
 When Bob finds out that Sally has been on a date with someone else, he confronts Sally.
 Sally may engage in refusal of blame because Bob and Sally had not explicitly noted whether they were mutually exclusive.
 The problem with these situations is that the transgressor shows no sensitivity to the offended.
 As such, the offended is less apt to exhibit empathy which is key towards forgiveness.
 As such, research has shown that refusals tend to aggravate situations, rather than serve as a meaningful repair strategy.

 Appeasement/positivity

+Appeasement involves the transgressor performing in actions that prevent a victim from being upset.
 Appeasement is used to offset hurtful behavior through the transgressor ingratiating themselves in ways such as promising never to commit the hurtful act or being overly kind to their partner.
 Appeasement may elicit greater empathy from the offended, through soothing strategies exhibited by the transgressor (e.g., complimenting, being more attentive, spending greater time together).
 However, the danger of appeasement is the risk that the actions of transgressor will be viewed as being artificial.
 For example, sending your partner flowers every day resulting from an infidelity you have committed, may be viewed as downplaying the severity of the transgression if the sending of flowers is not coupled with other soothing strategies that cause greater immediacy.